-Has there ever been a major political candidate who has exhibited less core conviction, less true public character, and more of a propensity to say anything and take any position to get elected than Mitt Romney?
+Other than Trump (who is in a league of his own), has there ever been a major party presidential candidate who has exhibited less core conviction and more of a propensity to say anything and take any position to get elected than Mitt Romney?
 Ever?
 In all of American history?
 Maybe world history?
 This guy is the all-time champion of flip-flopping.
 Mitt Romney, the third straight spoiled little rich kid that the Republican have thrown up (literally and figuratively) as their presidential nominee is in reality just a bully (apparently from a young age), a vulture corporatist, a shape-shifting oligarch who has absolutely no business anywhere near the White House.

 "PETA is not happy that my dog likes fresh air."